WOWEN-DEV/fertilityawareness/ROADMAP.md

 # FertilityAwarenessAI Roadmap

-This document outlines the upcoming releases and features planned for FertilityAwarenessAI.
+This document outlines development, the upcoming releases, and features planned for FertilityAwarenessAI.
 We appreciate your interest and support as we continue to make this platform more robust and user-friendly.

 ---